-Petition resolutions to amend the ongoing platform or add an action agenda item, signed by 250 of the state convention delegates or alternates, representing no fewer than two Congressional Districts, and five Organizing Units, and turned into the State Platform, Issues, and Legislative Affairs Committee by the Thursday before the state preconvention committee meetings, will be considered for inclusion in the state Convention Platform report and ballot.
-The Platform, Issues, and Legislative Affairs Committee shall review the proposed petition resolutions and prepare them for inclusion in the convention report and platform ballot.
+Petition resolutions to amend the ongoing platform or add an action agenda item, signed by 250 of the state convention delegates or alternates, representing residing in no fewer than two Congressional Districts, and five Organizing Units, and turned into the State Platform, Issues, and Legislative AffairsPlatform and Issues Committee by the Thursday before the state pre-convention committee meetings, will be considered for inclusion in the state Convention Platform report and ballot.
+The Platform, Issues, and Legislative AffairsPlatform and Issues Committee shall review the proposed petition resolutions and prepare them for inclusion in the convention report and platform ballot.